niceyeti/tutornetes/misc/k8s_study_guide.md

 Show all of the api-resources and CRDs:
 * `kubectl api-resources`
 * `kubectl explain deployment`
+* most commands have a '-h' option as well

 ## Dry-run
 Use dry-run to create starter yaml as follows: